ShutingStar7/shutingstar7.github.io/_pages/research.md

  - Sheltered Last 400 Meters: Public Transport Accessibility and Property Prices in Singapore
 - Municipal Waste Sorting and Waste-to-Energy Incineration Pollution
 - Extreme Weather, Electricity Outage and Firm Corruption (with Shiyu Bo and Hongjia Zhu)
-- The Economic Gains from Renewable Energy: Evidence from China’s Land Market (with)
+- The Economic Gains from Renewable Energy: Evidence from China’s Land Market (with Yu Qin)
 - Steady Homes amid Market Waves: The Impact of Stock Market Volatility on Housing Prices